Key steps to develop a local housing strategy

 Communication and transparency

-Even after the plan is adopted and implemented, open and regular communication with the Mayor’s office, City Council committee responsible for housing issues, or other leadership is essential to the strategy’s success.
-This may be done by holding bi-weekly or monthly check-in meetings with senior staff within the Mayor’s office or City Councilmembers or identifying key milestones in the planning process that will trigger such check-ins.
+Even after the plan is adopted and implemented, open and regular communication with the mayor’s office, city council committee responsible for housing issues, or other leadership is essential to the strategy’s success.
+Localities could accomplish this by holding bi-weekly or monthly check-in meetings with senior staff within the mayor’s office or city council members or identifying key milestones in the planning process that will trigger such check-ins.

 Related resources